Lab 99 Web Design

 Let’s start by dividing the meta data into three areas:

-1. The doctype and the beginning of the head section:
+1. The doctype and the beginning of the head section, which will be the same on every individual-article page:

 <head>